 On the other hand, if you were to buy one 8-year-old tradeline, this would bump up your average age of accounts to 5 years ([2 + 8] / 2 = 5) and your oldest account would be 8 years old.

 In the second scenario, you end up with a higher age for both of these important credit history factors.
 Be sure to check out our tradeline buyer’s guide and tradeline calculator to help determine the best plan of action for your situation.

 |Current credit file||After adding 2 4-year-old tradelines||After adding 1 8-year-old tradeline|

 |Age of oldest account||2 years||4 years||8 years|

 Some consumers are less concerned with the age of the tradelines and more concerned with the credit limit for their specific circumstances.
-If a high credit limit is the main priority, it would usually make more sense to purchase one tradeline with a high limit rather than multiple tradelines that have lower credit limits.
+If a high credit limit is the main priority, it will usually make more sense to purchase one tradeline with a high credit limit rather than multiple tradelines that have lower credit limits.

 Depending on what a person’s goals are, they may not need to get the maximum results possible.
 For smaller goals, one tradeline may be all they need.
-However, it is always best to try to overshoot the goal in order to have some extra insurance in making sure the goal truly was achieved.
+However, it is always best to try to overshoot the goal in order to have some extra insurance in making sure the goal is truly achieved.

 As we mentioned previously, adding a few tradelines to a thin credit file is ideal because it greatly increases the number of accounts in the file.